Thetta/GitBook_ICO-Approaches/ico-models.md

 #### Protocol -&gt; Model -&gt; Approach

-We decided that the term "ICO Protocol" is too strict.
+We decided that "ICO Protocol" term is too strict.
-In many cases term "ICO Model" is used instead.
-However, we are using the term "Approach" in this document because this document is more about providing you with different real-world examples, then about strict classification.
-Many properties of these approaches can be combined together.
+In many articles "ICO Model" term is used instead.
+However, we are using "Approach" in this document because this document is more about providing you with different real-world examples, then about strict classification.
+Remember, that many properties of these approaches can be combined together.

 ### **1 - Reverse Dutch Auction approach \(Gnosis, RaidenNetwork, OraclesNetwork\)**